reliqarts/laravel-non-www/readme.md

 ## What?

-Middleware for Laravel 5, to redirect WWW to non-WWW
+Middleware for Laravel, to redirect WWW to non-WWW

 ## Installation & Use